DomiKamu/OhmerPrems/doc/FroeZe-Specs.md

 - LOOP via button (may be held): behavior (1/16, 1/8 or 1/4) can be defined via **"LOOP" button behavior** from context menu (default is 1/16 step repeat).
 Button is inoperative while a +2V (or more) is applied on LOOP input jack.

 - REVerse pattern playback while REV. button is held, or via applied gate-voltage (held) on REV input jack (+2V min.).
-Can be combined with LOOP.

 - PENDULum pattern playback: playing forward from step 1 to track's last ste (left to right), then reverse back until step 1, then forward again... like a pendumum or ping-pong.
 Via applied & held gate-voltage on PENDUL. input jack (+2V min.).